Rukorio-Vanessa/Weather-App/README.md

 with the data I got back I performed the following functions in order to create the weather list in th DOM:
     .then(data => {
         const{main, sys, name, weather} = data
-        //access relevant image depending on code for image in the api const weatherImage = `./icons/${weather[0]['icon']}.svg`
+        const weatherImage = `./icons/${weather[0]['icon']}.svg`